 - You can still be using the Music Notebooking Page as you learn about the Clarinet this week!
 (I just don’t want you to forget about it.)

 - Listen to Clarinet solos in this Youtube playlist as you do your schooling this week.
 (It starts out really quiet, but gets louder.
 Just tell your students to work quietly so they can hear it!)

 - The early Christians began to have differences in the way they practiced their faith.
 This led to the Council of Nicaea.
 Have your students do a thinking/writing project.
 Think about your faith- all that you believe in, and write it down in once concise paragraph/page.
 Your older students, may figure out your plan, but I bet your younger students will go along with this.
 Once they are done have them share their ‘creed’ with everyone.
 Then read the Nicene Creed together.
 Which parts are in both the Nicene Creed and their ‘creed’?
 Which parts did they leave out?
 Discuss why the Nicene Creed was and still is so needed!

 - If you want to avoid the writing exercise above, adapt it to just a discussion.
 Read the Nicene Creed slowly and discuss each line.
 Then pray the Nicene creed together.

-- Here’s a simple printable Creed – one page prints 3 creeds, so this would be easy to print and hand out at a program meeting.
-It also has a scripture quote at the bottom that would be great for discussion.
+- Here’s a simple printable Creed, so this would be easy to print and hand out at a program meeting.
+It also has a information on the second page that would be great for discussion.